Chicken Tagine: 7 Spices for Authentic Moroccan Flavor

 Cooking Chicken Tagine is a slow and gentle process – low and slow is the way to go.
 The result is worth it: you’ll have tender chicken and a rich, fragrant sauce that’s perfect for scooping up with bread.

-Tips for Making the Best Chicken Tagine
+Expert Tips for Perfect Chicken Tagine

 chicken tagine